Vision 2025 loading now

 Why is it needed?

-Local authorities are increasingly creating standards and requirements for events as part of licensing, funding, in-house policy and site permissions processes.
+Local authorities are increasingly applying standards and requirements for events as part of licensing, funding, in-house policy and site permissions processes.
 A key aim of the Green Events Code is to create consistent expectations across the UK for event organisers, licensing authorities, Safety Advisory Groups, and local authorities.

 Where did this come from?
 A brief history